Magnitude-6.2 earthquake jolts parts of Yukon and northwestern B.C.

 A series of earthquakes shook parts of southwestern Yukon and northern British Columbia early Monday morning, knocking out power in the territory’s capital.

-Natural Resources Canada said a quake measuring 6.2 on the Richter scale was centred 77 kilometres northwest of Skagway, Alaska, and 127 kilometres southwest of Whitehorse.
+Natural Resources Canada said a quake measuring 6.2 on the Richter scale was centred in a remote area 77 kilometres northwest of Skagway, Alaska, and 127 kilometres southwest of Whitehorse.

-The U.S. Geological Survey reported several other earthquakes in the area at around the same time, including one that measured 5.2.
+The U.S. Geological Survey reported that that was followed by a 5.2 shake a few minutes later and another major 6.3 quake about 1 1/2 hours after that.

 “What I can tell you is that there has been no reports of damage or injury in Whitehorse,” said an official with the Yukon Emergency Measures Organization.